-Final Fantasy 7 launched for the original PlayStation over two decades ago, and continues to be held as one of the greatest JRPGs ever made.
-It introduced the genre and series to millions of new players with its imaginative characters and unique setting, and that influence had a lasting impact.
+Final Fantasy 7 launched for the original PlayStation over two decades ago, and continues to be regarded as one of the greatest JRPGs ever made.
+It introduced the genre and series to millions of new players worldwide, and continues to cast a long shadow over the franchise.

 Final Fantasy 7 Remake release date – When is it coming out?

 Square Enix has confirmed that Final Fantasy 7 Remake will launch exclusively for PS4 on March 3, 2020 in both physical and digital form.

 Given it will be an episodic venture, Square Enix has said that future entries might come to PS5, or even act as a cross-generational release across both platforms.

 Final Fantasy 7 Remake gameplay preview – Hands-on impressions from E3 2019

 I’d be lying if I said nostalgic emotion wasn’t coursing through me when Square Enix finally showcased Final Fantasy 7 Remake at E3 2019.
 As a child, the Japanese role-playing game defined who I ended up becoming as a person, curating how my tastes in games, films, music and goodness knows what else would develop.
 Judging by the rapturous applause that tore through every second of the reveal, I’m definitely not alone in this.